Today • Islamic Date -

 In addition to these two, there is the mixed campus King Abdullah University of Science and Technology which offers courses such as bioengineering, and the Prince Mohammad Bin Fahd University which teaches all manner of subjects, including law, engineering, and soon, medicine.

 These are among the most respected universities in the Middle East, but they’re not open to all.
-In order to study at university, a person must first have completed primary and secondary education.
+In order for one to gain higher education in the Middle East, such as studying at a university, a person must first have completed primary and secondary education.
 This is where the disparity comes in.
 One in five children in MENA countries are not in school.
 UNICEF reports that ongoing crises in the region are responsible for at least three million children not receiving any form of education.
 Only half of those who are able to stay at school hit the minimum maths, science and literacy benchmark.

 Gender inequality

 You are more likely to see males at school than females due to gender-based inequality.
-It is common in some Middle Eastern countries for girls to be forced out of school and married before they turn 18, whilst it is also common for some boys to be forced into work as children and denied an education.
+It is common to see female education in the Middle East often brushed aside, forcing girls out of school and to marry before they turn 18.
+Having said that, it is also common for some boys to be forced into work as children and denied an education too.
 This is a result of both cultural traditions and poverty forcing families to make difficult decisions.

 Outdated curriculums

 Another issue facing the education system in the Middle East is that it doesn’t align itself with the workforce.
-In 2017, two thirds of Arab Youth survey participants said they felt the education they had received didn’t prepare them for working life, nor did it give them the skills they needed to gain meaningful employment afterwards.
+In 2017, two-thirds of Arab Youth survey participants said they felt the education they had received didn’t prepare them for working life, nor did it give them the skills they needed to gain meaningful employment afterwards.
 Many view the education system as outdated and too focused on traditional teachings.
-This often leaves children without the necessary critical thinking, problem solving, creative skills employers are looking for.
+This often leaves children without the necessary critical thinking, problem-solving and creative skills employers are looking for.

 What is causing issues relating to education in the Middle East?

 Although the Middle East is home to one of the richest countries in the world, Qatar, there is a huge disparity between the wealthy population and those less fortunate.
-It was only in the last 50 years that most Middle East countries escaped colonial rule, began to ramp up sales of oil and petroleum, and invest the money back into infrastructure.
+It was only in the last 50 years that most of the Middle Eastern countries escaped colonial rule, beginning to ramp up sales of oil and petroleum, and invest the money back into infrastructures.
 Whilst countries like Qatar and Saudi Arabia are now a world away from what they were 50 years ago, there is still a big gap in basic public infrastructure like education.

-A lot of Middle Eastern countries are still playing catch up with regards to education curriculums.
-Paired with a lack of access, specifically in rural and high-conflict areas, young people in the MENA region need or help to reach their full potential.
+A lot of Middle Eastern countries are still playing catch-up in regard to education curriculums.
+Paired with a lack of access, specifically in rural and high-conflict areas, young people in the MENA region need help to reach their full potential.

 Donate to our education appeal today